ericzrinsky/discogs/case_study.md

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i32.png "Import Table")

-We'll start with the .CSV file named "Eric's Record Collection.csv" and we will repeat this process for the 3 other files as well.
+Start with the .CSV file named "Eric's Record Collection.csv."

-Give the table a name (we used Eric's Record Collection for the first file), and then click the "Continue" button.
+In SQL, datasets are organized in "tables."
+Thus, any file that we import will be referred to as a table.
+Give the table for "Eric's Record Collection" a name.
+I used "eric_records" for the first file and followed the same schema for each subsequent file.
+Then, click the "Continue" button.

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i33.png "Import Table")

+The subsequent screen allows you to customize exactly how **SQLiteStudio** will import and process your data.
+Follow the steps below to configure your new table.

 1. Browse to file for the first dataset on your computer.
 2. Verify that it says "CSV" in "Data source type" drop-down